 Fuel can be added to the tank by removing the fill cap on top of the fuel tank.
 Do not remove strainer in the fill port when fill fuel tank.

-After completion of refueling, be sure to lock the fuel tank cap to protect against vandalism.
+After completion of refueling, be sure to clse and lock the enjne cover to protect against vandalism.